flamelink/flamelink/docs/navigation.md

   .catch(() => console.error('Something went wrong while setting the menu.'));
 ```

+?> It is important to note that this method will set the entry's `id` as well as the `createdBy` and `createdDate` meta data for you.

 ### Input parameters

 | Type   | Variable       | Required | Description                                          |